spjhon/Doc-Knowledge/knowledge/03react/01-overview.md

 ## 1.5 useEffect for fetching

+**You do need Effects to synchronize with external systems.**, Keep in mind that modern frameworks provide more efficient built-in data fetching mechanisms than writing Effects directly in your components.

 - json server
 - useEffect for fetching
 - Los tres argumentos para el [] del use effect